Ninja Senshi Tobikage: Fortresses

+Media

 Anime

-The anime series was produced by Studio Pierrot, and aired on Nippon Television network from 6 October 1985 to 13 July 1986.
-The show ran for 43 episodes (episodes 42 and 43 are summaries).
+The anime series was produced by Studio Pierrot, and aired on Nippon Television network from 6 October 1985 to 13 July 1986 with 43 episodes.
 The initial plan was to finish the series with the recapture of the planet Ladorio, but financial difficulties stopped the show with the plot ending at Xenos 5 leaving for Ladorio.

-It was also broadcast across to South Asia, Southeast Asia and Australia (including Bangladesh, Pakistan, India and Malaysia) by Cartoon Network.
+It was also broadcast across to South Asia, Southeast Asia and Australia (including Bangladesh, Pakistan, India and Malaysia) by Cartoon Network in English.
 It was also dubbed across Russia by Ren-TV, across Ukraine by Pershyi Natsionalnyi, across the Philippines by Solar USA after Cartoon Network Philippines removed it from it airwaves, and across France by TF1, under the title Tobikage.
 A Latin American Spanish version was produced under the title Robots Ninja, and was broadcast across Chile by TVN de Chile, Mexico by Televisa Canal 5 and Peru by América Televisión 4.

 In 1995, it was dubbed & under the title Ninja Robots.
 The series was written, produced, and directed by Buz Alexander of Alexander Entertainment Group.
 The English cast credited Los Angeles-based voice actors Cam Clarke, Steve Kramer, Wendee Lee, Mike Reynolds, and Doug Stone for providing voices, however the actual voices were done by Miami-based actors at Sonic III Studios.
 It is rumored that a test pilot with done with those voice actors before the Miami cast was brought in.
 The first eleven episodes of this version do not follow the original order of episodes.

 The opening theme song is titled "Love Survivor" (LOVEサバイバー, LOVE Sabaibā?).
 The closing theme song is titled "Ichi Seikime no Angel" (一世紀めのエンジェル, Ichi Seikime no Enjeru?).
 Both songs were written by Kumiko Aoki, and the composition and arrangements were done by Yūichirō Oda.
-They were performed by HIT BOY.
+The songs were sung by HIT BOY.

 In the English adaptation, the opening theme song is used for both the opener and closer; the lyrics were written by Lisa McBride and the song was performed and arranged by Jerry Cobb.
 For the Latin American Spanish version of the show, the theme song, based on the English version, was performed by Ricardo Silva.